jundalisay/spblist/content/en/research/descartes/errors.md

 image: "/covers/fallacies.png"
 ---

-We test Descartes' assertions just as we tested Einsein's and Keynes' to expose his factual errors.
+We test Descartes' assertions, just as we tested Einstein's and Keynes', to expose his factual errors.

 n | Source | Error | Reality